hako-mikan/sd-webui-lora-block-weight/README.md

 Only the OUT blocks is randomized.
 The randomized values will be displayed on the command prompt screen when the image is generated.

-### Special Values (Inherited)
+### Special Values (Dynamic)
-The special value `X` may also be used to inherit the original weight specified in the prompt.
+The special value `X` may also be included to use a dynamic weight specified in the LoRA syntax.
+This is activated by including an additional weight value after the specified `Original Weight`.

-For example, if ROUT:X,1,1,1,1,1,1,1,1,1,1,1,X,X,X,X,X and you had a prompt containing \<lora:my_lore:0.5:ROUT\>.
-The `X` weights in ROUT would be replaced with `0.5` at runtime.
+For example, if ROUT:X,1,1,1,1,1,1,1,1,1,1,1,X,X,X,X,X and you had a prompt containing \<lora:my_lore:0.5:ROUT:0.7\>.
+The `X` weights in ROUT would be replaced with `0.7` at runtime.

+> NOTE: If you select an `Original Weight` tag that has a dynamic weight (`X`) and you do not specify a value in the LoRA syntax, it will default to `1`.

+### Save Presets

 The "Save Presets" button saves the text in the current text box.
 It is better to use a text editor, so use the "Open TextEditor" button to open a text editor, edit the text, and reload it.
 The text box above the Weights setting is a list of currently available identifiers, useful for copying and pasting into an XY plot.
 17 identifiers are required to appear in the list.